florez-carlos/dotfiles-ubuntu-base/README.md

 ### Define the Personal Authentication Token environment variable and login to the Github container registry

+This is required to push the image to the Github Container Registry

 ```bash
 export GIT_PAT={GITHUB_PERSONAL_AUTHENTICATION_TOKEN}
 echo $GIT_PAT | docker login ghcr.io -u $OWNER --password-stdin